michaeljecmen/spotify-manager/README.md

 - type annotate everything
 - make custom spotify api calls auto-reauth
 - possibly remove lastfm altogether -- playcounts may be accessible from spotify api now
+- make the album cover of the top song the playlist cover for the monthly_recap generated playlist